datastoreking/_Node-Paylips-ShowforEmployee/README.md

 ```
 node main.js
 ```
-Input the data and All done!
+Input the data for each employee line by line clicking "Enter" Click Ctrl + D to finish input on terminal
 ## Provide a test harness to validate your solution
 On console see directly the result
 Easily test the app is working well